isoaxe/put-gang-console/README.md

 ### `firebase login`

 You will also need to [login](https://firebase.google.com/docs/cli#sign-in-test-cli) and link this project to the remote, which will be the Google account associated with it.

+## Project Setup

+In the **put-gang-console directory**, run the following commands:

+### `npm install`

+Install all of the Node dependencies for React and other third party packages used in the frontend.

+### `npm run start`

+Opens the browser at `localhost:3000` on the login page.

+### `cd functions && npm install`

+Navigate to the functions folder in a **new shell tab** to complete configuration of Firebase functions.
+Install all of the Node dependencies for Express and other third party packages used by Firebase functions.

+### `npm run start`

+Run the `start` script to spin up a new server.
+This allows local access to Firebase Functions.